New American Homes sold in Ascaya for $5.5M each

 Dawn and Clement Ziroli are the new owners.
 They are the owners of Deer Creek Holdings, a real estate management, construction and investment company.

-Ivan Sher was the listing agent.
+Ivan Sher was the listing agent for the buyer and seller.
 He’s broker and owner of the Ivan Sher Group with Berkshire Hathaway HomeServices Nevada Properties.

 1530 Dragon Crest Ave.